-The 90-day women’s addiction treatment program at Safe Harbor Treatment Center for Women provides a safe environment where a woman can address her drug addiction, alcoholism or her co-occurring mental disorders without the shame and stigma usually felt in a co-ed environment.
+Our 90-day women’s drug rehab provides a safe environment where a woman can address her drug addiction, alcoholism or her co-occurring mental disorders without the shame and stigma usually felt in a co-ed environment.
 Another advantage of gender-specific women’s addiction treatment programs is that they allow a woman a secure and nurturing environment where she can learn about herself, why she drinks, why she uses and why she avoids.
 At Safe Harbor’s women’s addiction treatment program, each woman is put on an individualized recovery path and is supported through the process of finding the core of her emotional and spiritual self.

 The addiction faced by individuals who find themselves in such a predicament is twofold – its grip is both physiological and psychological.
 With regular consumption of any foreign substance, the mind and body adjust their definitions of normality so that intoxication becomes the expected default state.
 If addicts attempt to suddenly discontinue using the substance to which their mind and body are addicted, they will experience frightening reactions from both of these systems.
 The body will respond, depending on the substance in question, by producing feelings ranging from discomfort to severe pain.
 With some substances, such as opiates, alcohol, and benzodiazepines, detoxification of the body is extremely dangerous if not done under medical supervision.
 In women’s addiction treatment, LA and elsewhere, medically regulated detoxification is provided as the first segment of treatment.